aakisetty/toyapp/README.md

 # ToyCompare

 ToyCompare is a web application that allows users to search for and compare toys, providing information about their prices, developmental benefits, and reviews.
+Image feature is now added via search api

 ## Getting Started